genomicsclass/book/pages/plots_to_avoid.md

 ![Gene expression data from two replicated samples.
 Left is in original scale and right is in log scale.](figure/plots_to_avoid-correlation-not-replication-1.png)
 Note that do not show the code here as it is rather complex but we explain how to make MA plots in a latter chapter.

 Although the correlation is reduced in the log-scale, it is very close to 1 in both cases.
 Does this mean these data are reproduced?
 To examine how well the second vector reproduces the first, we need to study the differences.
-So we should instead plot that.
+We therefore should plot that instead.
 In this plot, we plot the difference (in the log scale) versus the average:

 ![MA plot of the same data shown above shows that data is not replicated very well despite a high correlation.](figure/plots_to_avoid-MAplot-1.png)

 These are referred to as Bland-Altman plots, or _MA plots_ in the genomics literature, and we will talk more about them later.
-"MA" stands for "minus" and "average", because in this plot, the y-axis is the difference between two samples on the log scale (the log ratio is the difference of the logs), and the x-axis is the average of the samples on the log scale.
+"MA" stands for "minus" and "average" because in this plot, the y-axis is the difference between two samples on the log scale (the log ratio is the difference of the logs), and the x-axis is the average of the samples on the log scale.
-In this plot we see that the typical difference in the log (base 2) scale between two replicated measures is about 1.
-This means that when measurements should be the same we will, on average, observe 2 fold difference.
+In this plot, we see that the typical difference in the log (base 2) scale between two replicated measures is about 1.
+This means that when measurements should be the same, we will, on average, observe 2 fold difference.
 We can now compare this variability to the differences we want to detect and decide if this technology is precise enough for our purposes.

-### Barplots For Paired Data
+#### Barplots for paired data

 A common task in data analysis is the comparison of two groups.
-When the dataset is small and data are paired, for example the outcomes before and after a treatment, two color barplots are unfortunately often used to display the results:
+When the dataset is small and data are paired, such as the outcomes before and after a treatment, two color barplots are unfortunately often used to display the results:

 ![Barplot for two variables](https://raw.githubusercontent.com/kbroman/Talk_Graphs/master/Figs/fig6r_e.png)

 There are better ways of showing these data to illustrate that there is an increase after treatment.
-One is to simply make a scatterplot, which shows that most points are above the identity line.
+One is to simply make a scatter plot, which shows that most points are above the identity line.
 Another alternative is to plot the differences against the before values.

 ```r